Data Recovery after a Virus Attack Shuts Down your Computer

 (2), server side (online service) solutions.

-Read Article "Backing up your Data files the easy way"
+Read Article "Backing up your Data files the easy Way"

-Removing a Virus from your computer before data restoration
+Removing a Virus from your computer

 Probably the most upsetting situation is when your anti-virus software cannot quarantine, disinfect or remove a virus or worm from your computer.